 Juan Manuel Marquez picked himself off the canvas to stop brave Australian challenger Michael Katsidis and successfully defend his WBO and WBA lightweight titles at the MGM Grand in Las Vegas, Nevada.

-Katsidis had started well in the opening rounds and caught the unified champion with a sweet left hand to put him on the floor in the third round.
+Katsidis had started well in the opening rounds.
+He caught the unified champion with a sweet left hand to put him on the floor in the third round.

-With all of Floyd Mayweather’s well documented problems, a fight with Pacquiao seems a million miles away right now, so it does makes sense to get the third fight made with Marquez.
+With all of Floyd Mayweather’s well-documented problems, a fight with Pacquiao seems a million miles away right now.
+It does makes sense to get the third fight made with Marquez.

 Berto stopped Mexican Freddy Hernandez in just over two minutes to record his 27th straight victory and remain unbeaten.

-He then predictably called out Pacquiao in his post fight interview in what seems to be the only thing on any boxer’s mind who fights within the light-welterweight and light-middleweight divisions.
+He then predictably called out Pacquiao in his post-fight interview in what seems to be the only thing on any boxer’s mind who fights within the light-welterweight and light-middleweight divisions.